This year in review

 Improve and grow the core South African business

-Growth into sub-Saharan Africa
+Grow into sub-Saharan Africa

 The Board and Executive Committee

 My Board and Executive Committee colleagues remain a source of great counsel and support.
-At Board level we have ready access to skills and experience across diverse areas including international retail, corporate governance and risk, public policy and transformation, and real estate.
+At Board level we have access to skills and experience across diverse areas including international retail, corporate governance and risk, public policy and transformation and real estate.
 This counsel, of course, extends beyond me to our Executive Committee colleagues and senior management.
 I thank and acknowledge the support the business and I have received from my Board colleagues, and I recognise the quality of the leadership, strategic debate and operational execution that comes from my Executive Committee colleagues.

 Our people and transformation